scalatra/scalatra-website/guides/atmosphere.md

 ### Getting started

+Generate a project using `g8 scalatra/scalatra-sbt`, and call your initial servlet `NotificationsController`.

 You'll need to do a few things to a default Scalatra project in order to get it ready for use with Atmosphere.